Updated March 4th, 2021 – (Originally Posted February 16th, 2021)

 New Worker Status Final Rule

-As mentioned earlier, the new final rule clarifies the standard for employee versus independent contractor.
+As mentioned earlier, the new Independent Contractor Final Rule clarifies the standard for employee versus independent contractor.
 In the rule, the DOL:

 - Reaffirms an “economic reality” test to determine whether an individual is in business for him or herself.
 That, in turn, would designate whether an individual qualifies for independent contractor status or not.
 On the other hand, if the individual is economically dependent on an employer for work they would be an employee.